plugsy/core/README.md

 - The development build will not include all of the icons, and will instead generate a static icon instead.
   - This is to reduce the build time.
 Webpack loading 18,000 dynamic icons is looooooong, any feedback on how to speed that up is appreciated!
-- Uses a custom Next.js server built with Parcel
+- Uses a custom Next.js server
   - This is in order for us to support websockets as Next.js doesn't by default.

 ### CI